 Once the space has warmed up, keep the heater running near the object you have painted and you will easily shave a few hours off the drying time.

 Keeping humidity down when spray painting is crucial.
-Humidity slows down the drying process and can ruin your project by creating drips.
+In fact, painting in high humidity is one of the biggest spray painting mistakes you can make.
+Humidity slows down the drying process and can ruin your project by creating drip marks.

 The best way to combat this problem is to spray paint when the humidity levels are between 50-70%.